PrinceSenju/Convolutional_N/README.md

 ## Usage

-Should I use this space to explain the features?
+Should I use this space to explain the features? maybe, it could refer to how to use the code and how to add stuff. maybe go through the parts and what they are for

+Keep this that you already added
 ```sh
 -c <count>      Specify the number of test iterations
         -x <width>      Specify the input image width